rundeck-plugins/rundeck-s3-log-plugin/README.md

 ./gradlew clean build
 ```

-**Note**: This plugin has been updated with security fixes for vulnerable dependencies (JUnit 4.13.2, commons-lang3 3.18.0) and updated to use Rundeck Core 5.16.0-20251006 for enhanced security.
+**Note**: This plugin has been updated with security fixes for vulnerable dependencies updated to use Rundeck Core 5.16.0-20251006 and may require that version to work going forward.

 ## Installation